SyNdicateFoundation/SyNdicateFoundationDiscordBot/README.md

-# PSS: A simple discord bot, written in python.
+# Discord Bot: A simple discord bot, written in python.

 ## Overview